Rossman360/journal/journal.md

 to an intense Cait dream.
 I woke up again around 1030, texted Ryan asking about a ride, made a cup of coffee and wrote in my journal.

+. . .

+Ryan and I rode to Sierra Nevada, where we played a fun and silly set.
+Lots of friends were there including Dad, Daniel, Molly, Finn, Jenny(?), Ryan O'Keef, Alish, Melissa, Max, Megan & Miguel and little Charli.
+I felt a little wonky when I got home and so I rested a while.
+I really wanted to go to a new bar, especially after Facebook served me a video of Anthony Bordain walking around NYC going to his favorite spots.
+I scrolled on Maps for a while and actually realized there was a brand new place with the perfect vibe right around the corner.

+The Low Down is the closest bar to me, in fact.
+I had a Left Hand Nitro Stout and went over to the Country Club for a porter and a to-go Guinness.
+I forgot to mention I had shared some of an Outsider Darkcider with Erica, courtesy of Charlie.
+I just laid in bed and felt life for a while.

+	-x.xxx-

+I woke and decided after debating throughout the night that it was walking day.
+Battle Cat was closed, so I went straight to the Asheville Club where Sal was bitching with the GM of Tupelo Honey.
+I drank a shot of espresso, two Guinness and started walking back west.
+I went to Wedge for an AOB stout and realized very suddenly that I wanted to be Kenny for Halloween, so I texted everybody I knew asking if they had an orange pair of pants.

+I walked up the hill, had a halfpour of a sour from Cellarest, almost passed by The Walk, but changed my mind, walked inside and sat next to Will, who bought me a Guinness.
+He introduced me to his friend Albert, who did indeed have an orange pair of pants at his house and was walking home presently.
+I joined him and bought him a beer at the Brew Pump before walking to his house.
+He had a very old very protective chocolate lab who did befriend me until I stood up to leave.

+I started walking east in a spooky mist, rather drunkenly, I might add.
+I crashed into the Brew Pump and said who knows what, didn't even buy a beer.
+I walked home just before nightfall, made Erica watch some of the Sierra Nevada set, and then made a very good
+meal: garbonzo beans w/ tomato and avacado.
+It was hot as shit though and I definitely burnt most of my mouth.
+I didn't have the easiest time falling asleep after that, but I was very content to be in my bed.
+I thought about many times when that wasn't so easy to come by.